You’ve probably been slaving away creating a product you hope will generate passive income.

 To further generate sales, invest in webinars.
 People love attending free workshops and they’re a great medium to share your expertise and engage with your target audience – as well as share your latest product or service.

-Finally, don’t discount using an affiliate program to generate consistent sales.
+And, don’t discount using an affiliate program to generate consistent sales.
 It’s practically free marketing on a global scale.